bahrus/xtal-state/README.md

 It's likely that most components won't be interested in the entire state object, assuming it is used for managing complex state in a large complex application.
 Large numbers of components subscribing to every history change event, then, could be problematic -- in short we have a scalability problem.
 We employ a few tweaks that might allow us to keep more complex, comprehensive solutions at bay.

-The first such tweak is to specify only a certain part of the history which is of interest.
+The first such tweak is to specify only a certain part of the history which is of interest to that area of the application.
 We enhance the markup:

 ```html
 <xtal-state-watch